NASA-Planetary-Science/MoonMag/README.md

-# Supplemental Materials for "An analytic solution for evaluating the magnetic field induced from an arbitrary, asymmetric ocean world"
+# Magnetic induction calculations and analysis for sounding of icy moons
-Python software for evaluating magnetic fields from asymmetric ocean moons.
-Written in Python 3.8.
-For help, please contact M. Styczinski at [mjstyczi@uw.edu](mailto:mjstyczi@uw.edu).
+Written in Python 3.8 as supplemental material for "An analytic solution for evaluating the magnetic field induced from an arbitrary, asymmetric ocean world" DOI: [10.1016/j.icarus.2021.114840](https://doi.org/10.1016/j.icarus.2021.114840).
+For help, please contact M. Styczinski at [marshall.j.styczinski@jpl.nasa.gov](mailto:marshall.j.styczinski@jpl.nasa.gov).

 ## Quick start
 * Run the file `run_all.py` using a Python 3 interpreter.